anish6777/styled-xl/README.md

 # Creating XLSX file from object array

 We will see how we can create a XLSX file as below from an object array of shape [{"key1":"value1","key2":"value2"}]

-Final output of [Codepen sample](https://codepen.io/anish-antony/pen/zYpwpRv) will look as below

 ![alt text](https://i.ibb.co/ccTBHnt/styled-xls-sample1.jpg?raw=true)